UVA-CS-SDE-Sp26/ts-1-2-5/docs/readme.txt

 CASE 1: Java TopSecret ~ In this case, I will call the getFile method and return its result CASE 2: Java Topsecret 1 ~ provides some number.
 This argument will correspond with the file.
-Use the default deciphering key CASE 3: Java Topsecret 1 key.txt ~ Second parameter corresponds with the key Person B
+Use the default deciphering key CASE 3: Java Topsecret 1 key.txt ~ Second parameter corresponds with the key Person A will handle parsing the arguments and calling the functions developed by the other teammates Person B

 Person C